adampasz/docopt-js-shim/README.md

 Doc Strings
 ----------
-Cavieat: Comments will probably be removed by minification.
+Caveat: Comments will probably be removed by minification.
 If you need to minify your code, use docopt.fromString() instead.